Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Efficient method for solving the mean-field equations

 Next, we update $R$.
 The values of $R(t+\Delta t,t_3)$ for $t-\Delta t\geq t_3\geq t-T_1$ are obtained by solving Eq.(\ref{define_R}) from the initial values, $R(t,t_3)$, by using the Euler method.
 For the values of $R(t_1,t)$, we need to solve Eq.(\ref{define_R}) from the unknown initial value, $R(t-T_1,t)$.
 We obtain the initial value by applying a discrete Fourier transform to Eq.(\ref{define_R}):

 This implicitly assumes that the regularity of the correlation function $2\sigma _0^2C$ is captured by the discrete Fourier transform.
 Actually, if the microscopic dynamics of the model are chaotic and have a relatively short correlation time, then, $C(t_1,t)\approx 0$ for $t_1\leq t-T_1$ holds and we can use the initial condition, $R(t-T_1,t)\approx 0$, which is given also by Eq.(\ref{fourier_initial}).
 If the entire dynamics have periodic components with a relatively short period, the Fourier transform detects the corresponding peak of the correlation function in the frequency domain and Eq.(\ref{fourier_initial}) is expected to provide an accurate initial condition.
 Either one of these two situations is almost always the case if we use a sufficiently large value of $T_1$.
-The exception among the cases we have investigated in this study is one in which the external input is irregular and the network dynamics possibly retain a finite irregularly varying correlation over time.
-In this case, the above two assumptions do not hold and we need to work with correlation matrices of a large size.
+The exception among the cases we have investigated in this study is one in which the external input is irregular and the network dynamics retain finite irregularly varying correlation over a very long time.
+In this case, the above two assumptions do not hold and we do not attempt to obtain a numerical solution from the MFT.

 We use the initial value of the solution obtained by solving Eq.(\ref{fourier_initial}) and then applying the inverse discrete Fourier transform.
 Note that, although the discrete Fourier transform captures decaying and regular patterns in the autocorrelation function, it does not necessarily provide a good approximation to the solution over the entire time domain.
 Thus, we solve the ordinary differential equation (\ref{define_R}) again from the initial values thus obtained, not directly using the solution obtained from the inverse discrete Fourier transform.